rylee1999/RGoerlitzTechLog/MarkDownFiles/QuickCapture.md

 ## Quick How To

 ### Step 1: Having a pre-made feature layer
-You can start by either adding a pre saved map or feature later from your AGOL or create a new one for this project.
+You can start by either adding a pre saved map or feature later from your AGOL account or create a new one for this project.
 There are two choices, either to use a map or a feature layer hosted on AGOL.
 ![image](https://github.com/rylee1999/RGoerlitzTechLog/assets/146375958/1e0821bc-1164-4550-89cc-364222fa02de)